sdauby/credit-pricing/README.md

 is a model.
 This applies e.g. to Libor Market Models, to SABR models, to discount curves.
 At the lowest end of the spectrum of model complexity lies the degenerate case of raw market prices.
-(Improvement: specify the concept further with a bit of abstract, mathematical-style formalism.)

 ### 3.3.2 Implementation